Andy4495/solar_data_logger/README.md

 ## Operation

-Holding down PUSH1 at reboot prints the stored data over the serial port.
+Holding down PUSH1 at reboot prints to Serial the Vcc and calibrated ADC values stored in FRAM, along with the calculated voltage for each reading.

 Holding down PUSH2 at reboot clears the data store in FRAM.
 The LED is briefly flashed when FRAM is cleared.